itdranik/itdranik.github.io/content/posts/problem-max-points-on-a-line.en.md

 **Problem Statement:** Given a set of points on a plane, find the line that passes through the maximum number of points.

-The complete implementation in C#, as usual, can be found on the [GitHub](https://github.com/itdranik/coding-interview/) of the coding-interview-en project.
+The complete implementation in C#, as usual, can be found on the [GitHub](https://github.com/itdranik/coding-interview/) of the coding-interview project.

 Since there is an infinite number of lines on the plane, it can take forever to find an answer, while your interviewer is a very busy person, he is participating today in a team meeting on choosing the name and color of a button.
 Therefore, we will try to accelerate and optimize the approach.